unmovable-october-barricade/map_picker_bb_plugin/README.md

 # Location Picker
-A component which allows you to select a point on your map and receive its latitude/longitude in an a callback (it does not integrate with forms).
+A component which allows you to select a point on a map and receive its latitude/longitude in an callback (it does not integrate with forms).
 This componenent is based on the customizable_leaflet_map_bb_plugin, available here https://github.com/JayP718/customizable_leaflet_map_bb_plugin.